nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 Here is a 3-line sample of what the file ends up looking like.
 By the way, for clarity, I renamed `blastp_output.txt` to `blastp_output_db_B_lac-SF5_q_blac-uniprot.txt` (update 11/15/2023: I just made the output file name as this which is more efficient anyways).
 I referenced what the columns are through [this website about BLAST output format 6](https://pascal-martin.netlify.app/post/blastn-output-format-6/).
 Just a warning, it takes a decent amount of time for blastp to produce a result so I would recommend (if running on its own rather than through a pipeline) to run it in the background or dedicate a screen to it.

-### Analyzing Predited AF Sequences w/ EffectorO Prediction, RXLR, WY, CRN, SP, ...
-(11/8/2023 - )
+### Analyzing Predited AF Sequences w/ EffectorO Prediction, RXLR-EER, WY, CRN, SP, etc

 #### Linking Uniprot IDs and ORFs (deprecated)